csmertx/csmertx.github.io/README.md

 # csmertx.github.io
 My markdown will be a mess for at least the first quarter of 2022.
 I have a few pages that need tending.
 Please pardon my dust.

+### TODO
+- Go through larger notes to validate, and write in the last valid date.
+- Expandable / collapsible menus for the sidebar